Shiva Rea: Honors and distinctions

 The author and yoga therapist Janice Gates honored Rea with a chapter of her 2006 book on women in yoga, Yoginis.
 Rea has contributed invited forewords to Mark Stephens's book Yoga Adjustments: Philosophy, Principles, and Techniques, to Alanna Kaivalya's book Myths of the Asanas: The Stories at the Heart of the Yoga Tradition, and to Lorin Roche's book The Radiance Sutras: 112 Gateways to the Yoga of Wonder and Delight.

 She has been called one of America's leading yoga teachers.

 The Library Journal described Rea as a "big name" and a "well-established instructor", whose DVDs embodied the "highest production values".
 In 2009 she created Global Mala Day to coincide with the United Nations International Day of Peace.
 The Los Angeles Times described her as one of "yoga's rock stars", and her classes as feeling "more like a multicultural dance session".

 In 2007 Vanity Fair called her "the Madonna of the yoga world" in a desert photo shoot; the photographer, Michael O'Neill portrayed her in Dancer pose (Natarajasana) wearing bikini briefs and an outsize bead necklace, with two tigers in a featureless flat landscape.
 The article said she was "the best-known instructor of Vinyasa flow yoga" and famous for "Yoga Trance Dance".
 It stated that she visits up to thirty-five countries every year on her teaching tours.

 Controversy

-In 2017, Bizzie Gold of Buti Yoga published "An Open Letter to Shiva Rea", criticizing her claim to be teaching traditional yoga.
+In 2017, Bizzie Gold of Buti Yoga published "An Open Letter to Shiva Rea", as a rebuttal to Shiva Rea's concerns about using Sanskrit words and yoga concepts for a fitness system claiming to be the "evolution of yoga" criticizing her claim to be teaching traditional yoga.